philschanely/scripting-p2-base/.guides/content/Coding-Round-2-7703.md

 Let's handle storing tasks first.
 Declare a global variable at the top of your document amidst the other global variables you have.
 Name it simple `categories` as long as this does not conflict with other variables you have in your application.
 Then, inside `getCategories()`, inside the success function, after you convert the incoming `data` with `$.parseJSON()` simply assign that data to your new global categories variable.
 Done.

 Next let's ensure that task types load when the the application loads.
 Declare another global variable called `taskTypes`.
 Then create a new function amidst your other functions called `getTaskTypes()`.
 Inside this paste the GET request in the API Reference in order to GET a list of all task types.
 In the success function simply convert the incoming `data` with `$.parseJSON()` and then assign it to your `taskTypes` variable.
+Now just call `getTaskTypes()` inside the DRE before `initializeEventHandlers()`.
 Done.
 We're on a roll.

 Next we'll enable our edit task modal and load in the data for the task the user clicked.